blinklv/go-connpool/README.md

 }
 ```

 Although the connection was dead, it doesn't mean you free its resources.
 We shouldn't call its `Close` method, because the invalid connection will be likely put into the pool again.
-By contrast, `Conn.Release` method is better, which can free the underlying connection directly.
+By contrast, the `Conn.Release` method is better, which can free the underlying connection directly.
 This strategy avoids that dead connections are repeatedly used.

 ## Internal Implementation